 The inflation rate and price level are now a cause of concern for India’s middle class.
-The India budget plays a major role in keeping these economic issues under control; however, its influence on the middle class’s daily life is always debatable.
+The Indian budget plays a major role in keeping these economic issues under control; however, its influence on the middle class’s daily life is always debatable.
 Understanding the definition of inflation and developing sound budgeting techniques are crucial because inflation affects a wide range of factors, from household spending to stock market investments.
 These issues will be addressed in the India Budget 2025, but how effective will it be?

 Inflation and the Middle Class

 Inflation is the rate at which the overall purchasing power of money declines, increasing the general price level for goods and services.
-For the middle class, this means that the usual necessities such as food, petrol, and healthcare experience a price increase.
+For the middle class, this means that the usual necessities, such as food, petrol, and healthcare, experience a price increase.
 India’s inflation rate has been volatile in recent years due to factors such as disruptions in international supply chains, fuel price increases, and monetary policy changes.

 Expectations prior to the India budget 2025